 Our analysis and the results of our experiments have shown that we can interpret Failed Error Propagation during software testing using conditional entropy based metrics on the Implementation Under Test.
 This is a novel use of Quantified Information Flow, a concept whose applications have to date been in the area of secure information flow [8, 15].
-The results point the way towards the possibility of a practical method for minimising the effects of FEP during white box testing.
-This could significantly improve the quality of test suites given what we know about the prevalence of FEP in testing.

 An enormous vista of possible future work now beckons.
 Having identified useful metrics, the next task is to repeat the experiments using estimates of the weakest preconditions that appear in the metrics.
 We expect that the rank correlations will be weaker but still highly significant.
 The success of these experiments would put the utility of the approach beyond doubt.
 Beyond that lies the problem of estimating the metrics.
-It is likely that the sampling approach used in this paper can be put on a firmer statistical footing for the ranking metrics.
 Estimating entropy for the absolute values used in the final experiment will be more difficult but not impossible [5].

-We have examined a narrow class of seeded errors and further theory and experimentation will be necessary to extend the ideas, for example to branch coverage.
-It is easy to foresee a possible tool for optimising the effectiveness of coverage based testing but also possible to imagine application to the problem of equivalent mutants in mutation testing.
-An interesting challenge in the long run would be application in a concolic testing scenario such as that offered by Pex[26].
-We believe this paper lays the foundation for a revolutionary improvement in test suite effectiveness.
+An interesting challenge in the long run would be application in a concolic testing scenario such as that offered by Pex [27].
+We believe this paper lays the foundation for significant future improvement in test suite effectiveness.